mtguardcyber/website/mtguardcyber/content/resources/free-resources.md

 We provide these "As-Is" and without official endorsement or warranty.

-## Free CISA Services for Public Entities
+## Free CISA Services

 - [CISA's CyberHygine Service](https://www.cisa.gov/cyber-hygiene-services): free vulnerability scanning of any publicly available systems
 - [CISA's Free Services webpage](https://www.cisa.gov/resources-tools/resources/free-cybersecurity-services-and-tools)
+- [CISA's Public Learning Portal](https://learning.cisa.gov/login/index.php): Free virtual cybersecurity training for the public.
+Register using a [login.gov](https://www.login.gov/) account.
+    - If you used FedVTE in the past, this is its replacement.
+- [ICS/OT Training Portal](https://ics-training.inl.gov/learn): Free virtual training on ICT/Operational Technology ran by Idaho National Laboratory.
+Open to the public, register using a [login.gov](https://www.login.gov/) account

 ## Free Software Lists